rice-san/rinix/README.md

 ##### Note about qemu #####

-As it is, qemu is configured to wait for a connection (usually from gdb).
+As it is, qemu.sh is configured to optionally wait for a connection (usually from gdb).

-To prevent this behavior, you need to change a line in **qemu.sh**.

-Change this line:

-` qemu-system-$(./target-triplet-to-arch.sh $HOST) -s -S -cdrom rinix.iso `

-To this:
+To do this pass the flag '-d' like this:

-` qemu-system-$(./target-triplet-to-arch.sh $HOST) -cdrom rinix.iso `
+` ./qemu.sh -d `

 ### Contribution guidelines ###